How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 Last, I’ve always wanted a rug for the garage door entrance.
 This runner is a perfect size and the checkerboard pattern of the rug is a nice addition.

-The painted checkerboard patterned rug in the hallway.
+A painted jute rug in a hallway.

 Bentley approves of this location so I think it will stay here for a while!